nimitbhargava/Google-Watchlist-Quick-Open/README.md

 Google Watchlist Quick Open respects your privacy.

 The extension’s behavior includes:
-- Opening the Google Saved page when the user clicks the extension icon.
+- Opening the Google Search page for "my watchlist" when the user clicks the extension icon.
 - Injecting a "My List" button on Google Search results.
 - Sending anonymous usage events (clicks) to Google Analytics.
-- Opening the Google Saved page at https://www.google.com/interests/saved when the user clicks the extension icon, and
-- Injecting a small script on that page to automatically click the “Search watchlist” collection tile.

 The extension does not:
 - Track browsing history